 To support initial ideas, we developed a joint

 number of questions to help get us thinking.
 We hope it will also

 be useful for other groups to develop their own thinking.

-We'll be hosting a number of discussion sessions online and face
+We hosted a number of discussion sessions online and face to

-to face over the summer and September.
-These will be
+face over the summer and autumn of 2017.
+These were

 opportunities to share and discuss different ideas from across and

-at WCVA's stand at the 2017 Eisteddfod, which is now available to
+debate at WCVA's stand at the 2017 Eisteddfod, which is

 We're also keen to link with others working in this area.
 If you

 are, please get in touch.
 For example, we've hosted two roundtable